Industrial Energy Monitoring in Manufacturing

-All forms of commerce require energy.
-Industrial processing and manufacturing facilities tend to be the largest consumers, but even service industries such as insurance and banking require large buildings which must be heated, cooled and lit.
+All forms of commerce require energy and industrial energy monitoring is essential.
+Industrial processing facilities tend to be the largest consumers.
+Even service industries such as insurance and banking services require large buildings which must be heated, cooled and lit.

-The newest large energy consuming enterprises are data centers, which are large clusters of computers which store and serve up the data which flows through the internet.
+The newest large energy consuming enterprises are data centers.
+Data centners are large clusters of computers which store and serve up the data which flows through the internet.
 Regardless of the end use or the industry, companies strive to minimize production costs by minimizing energy consumption.

-This type of misstep can be avoided through the development of an Energy Management Program.
-The goal of such a program is to sustainably reduce energy use throughout a business, and it consists of two important components.
+This type of misstep can be avoided through the development of an energy management and montioring program.
+The goal of such a program is to sustainably manage and reduce energy use throughout a business, and it consists of two important components.

 Collection & Analysis Of Energy Data

-Data analysis software, like dataPARC’s PARCview can be used to collect and analyze energy data.
+Data analysis software, like dataPARC’s PARCview can be used to collect, monitor and analyze energy data.

-The backbone of an energy management program is the collection and analysis of energy data.
+he backbone of an industrial energy efficiency and management program is the collection and analysis of energy data.
 Being able to quantify the current levels of energy consumption and measure future improvements is essential.
 Industrial energy management software should be able to:

 • Collect data from a variety of sources (i.e. discrete meters, DCSs, PLCs, databases, other data collection systems)